New York State Urges Appeals Court to Uphold Donald Trump's Nearly $500 Million Civil Fraud Judgment - ExBulletin

 New York State Urges Appeals Court to Uphold Donald Trump's Nearly $500 Million Civil Fraud Judgment

-NEW YORK New York state lawyers urged an appeals court late Wednesday to uphold the nearly $500 million civil fraud judgment against Donald Trump, arguing there is overwhelming evidence to support a judge's conclusion that the former president lied for years about his wealth as he built his real estate empire.
+NEW YORK (AP) — New York state lawyers urged an appeals court late Wednesday to uphold Donald Trump's nearly $500 million civil fraud judgment, arguing there is overwhelming evidence to support the justices' conclusion that the former president lied for years about his wealth as he built his real estate empire.

 In documents filed ahead of oral arguments next month, New York Attorney General Letitia James' office said the Republican candidates' current appeal is flooded with meritless legal arguments and ignores volumes of trial evidence showing that he and his co-defendants engaged in fraud and illegal acts on an immense scale.